shafamira/visual-pollutants-detection/README.md

 The dataset includes two files (```train.csv``` and ```test.csv```) and one folder (```images```).
 The ```train.csv``` file contains information such as class, image_path, name, xmax, xmin, ymax, and ymin.
 On the other hand, the ```test.csv``` file only contains image_path, as it is originally designed for competition purposes.

 ## Files
-- [**Report.pdf:**](https://github.com/shafamira/visual-pollutants-detection/blob/e306e6f0d88787eee8ee9d8553f9fc4317696873/Report%20Project%20Deep%20Learning.pdf) This file contains a comprehensive report detailing the project, including the methodology, experimental setup, results, and analysis.
+- [**Report.pdf:**](https://github.com/shafamira/visual-pollutants-detection/blob/e306e6f0d88787eee8ee9d8553f9fc4317696873/Report%20Project%20Deep%20Learning.pdf) This file contains a comprehensive report detailing the project, including exploratory data analysis, data preparation, base model, evaluation, and tuning model.
 - [**Code.ipynb:** ](Group_7.ipynb)This Jupyter Notebook file contains the code implementation for the project.
 It includes object recognition using YOLOv5n and image classification using VGG16, MobileNet, and DenseNet121 models.